-- designing a business model using Lean Canvas. - validating your idea and exploring the problem domain with potential customers and/or users through MOM test.
-Use the obtained insights to improve your business model. - analysing the market and competitors. - Explore and validate your solution through prototyping.
+- designing a business model using Lean Canvas. - exploring the problem domain using MOM test with potential customers and/or users.
+Use the obtained insights to improve your business model. - analysing the market and competitors. - developing and validating your solution through prototyping.
 Concretize your solution by producing a simple prototype, e.g. a sketch or a simple mock-up (not executable software).
-Show the prototype to potential customers/users, and user pictures of the prototype to illustrate your idea / solution in report and oral presentation. - developing an implementation plan (using anatomy planning) for the development of the first version of your software that enables identifying total cost and lead time of the implementation, and what resources that are needed. - performing a risk assessment of your business and implementation plan
+Show the prototype to potential customers/users and gauge their response.
+TIP: Use pictures of the prototype to illustrate your idea / solution in your report and oral presentation. - identifying the total cost and lead time of the software implementation, and what resources that are needed.
+This is done by developing an implementation plan (using anatomy planning) for the development of the first version of required software. - performing a risk assessment of your business and implementation plan

 Describe your business plan in a written report using the given disposition: The grading grid describes the criteria for pass.
-The Tasks (within ()) provide a suggested work order.
+The numbered tasks, given by (n), provide a suggested work order.

 Front page: Title and Authors (including group name).
 Suitable artwork / image.

-1. Executive summary $(3, 5)$ 5.
-Implementation plan (6) 2.
-Management team (3) 6.
-Risk assessment (6, 7) 3.
-Business model $(2, 3, 5)$ 7.
-References 4.
-Market analysis (3, 8) Appendix: Contribution statements
+- 1. Executive summary (3, 5)

+- 2. Management team (3)

+- 3. Business model (2, 3, 5)

+- 4. Market analysis (3, 8)